Loading...

 How to consume Enchilada With Cheese And Beef without glucose spikes

-Add a side of beans or lentils to your meal, as they can help slow down the absorption of sugars and reduce glucose spikes.
+Add a side of non-starchy vegetables such as broccoli, spinach, or kale to your meal.
+These can help slow down the absorption of sugar into your bloodstream.

 Stay Hydrated